FREQUENTLY ASKED QUESTIONS

 to allow you to see the different types of mokume in person.

 A: You are welcome to supply your own center stone.
-Your stone will be fully insured for the duration it is in-house.
-It will receive a gemological intake and assessment for quality, ring fitting, and insurance purposes.
-There is a setting fee for providing your own stone, to be determined by the size and value of the stone.
+We charge a setting fee determined by the size and value of the stone, which covers handling and insuring your stone for the duration it is in-house.
+Upon arrival, your stone receives a gemological intake and assessment for quality, ring fitting, and insurance purposes.

 Q: How do I ship my diamond to you?